 Introduction to herbal medicine.
-Within this unit you will learn about how herbal medicine fits into our world and your life, why you might choose plant medicine, how herbs work, the history of herbal medicine (both locally and worldwide) and how herbal medicine fits in to our lives - with Western, Ayurvedic (Indian) and Chinese herbal medicine taken into account, together with an introduction to herbal energetics and the language of herbal medicine.
+Within this unit you will learn about how herbal medicine fits into our world and your life, why you might choose plant medicine, how herbs work, the history of herbal medicine (both locally and worldwide).
+Also, how herbal medicine fits in to our lives - with Western, Ayurvedic (Indian) and Chinese herbal medicine taken into account, together with an introduction to herbal energetics and the language of herbal medicine.
 You will also look at the concepts of health, disease and holism.

-Within this unit you will learn the basic principles of herbal medicine and materia medica, including ethical foraging and home cultivation, an introduction to plants, ecology and botany, quality control and the efficacy of medicines, herbal monographs (how to create a monograph – drawing, growing, foraging, observing, reading, researching, cross-referencing, presenting) and energetics (how to feed in energetics to monographs and understand the language of energetics – hot, cold, choleric etc. including cross-referencing with eg. Ayurveda).
+Within this unit you will learn the basic principles of herbal medicine and materia medica, including ethical foraging and home cultivation, there is an introduction to plants, ecology and botany, quality control and the efficacy of medicines, herbal monographs (how to create a monograph – drawing, growing, foraging, observing, reading, researching, cross-referencing, presenting) and energetics (how to feed in energetics to monographs and understand the language of energetics – hot, cold, choleric etc. including cross-referencing with eg. Ayurveda).
 This unit also includes medicine-making – herbwifery (the beginnings of cultivating your own apothecary), herb growing, harvesting and drying, how herbs are used to make tinctures, infusions, decoctions, creams, ointments, gargles, mouthwashes, douches, poultices, hand and foot baths, with basic remedies and recipes.
 You will learn how to choose and blend herbal formulas and the synergy, indications and formulation skills that herbalists use.
 You will also look at interactions and safety, basic clinical skills, the basics of creating an apothecary, formulation blends in case studies and also phytochemistry (basic biochemistry, plant composition, common constituents of plants, interactions and safety).

 Within Unit 1 you will learn about becoming a herbalist, including the clinical, practical and legal aspects of herbal medicine.
-This unit will cover safety considerations for herbal medicine, knowing your limits (when to seek help, when to refer and so on, as well as asking who can be a herbalist), contra-indications and indications (how to use them, red flags), appropriate dosages, Schedule 20 herbs, herbal medicine and the law, and an introduction to the diagnostic skills that a herbalist will learn.
+This unit will cover safety considerations for herbal medicine, knowing your limits (when to seek help, when to refer and so on, as well as asking who can be a herbalist), contra-indications and indications (how to use them, red flags), appropriate dosages, Schedule 20 herbs, herbal medicine and the law, and there is an introduction to the diagnostic skills that a herbalist will learn.

 Within this unit you will learn about the digestive system and its important role in overall health.
 It includes an overview of the alimentary canal with basic biology (more in-depth information about this can be found in our Anatomy and Physiology Course) or one of our Nutrition courses), as well as the gut-brain axis, food, bacteria, microbiome, food as medicine, absorption and excretion (and the role of herbs in our gastrointestinal processes), basic gut ailments (diarrhoea, constipation, indigestion, malabsorption, IBS, heartburn, reflux, appetite, weight management, blood sugar management and so on), together with the connection between gut dysbiosis and other conditions such as inflammatory disorders, candida and so on.
-We will look at the herbal actions of bitters, carminatives, demulcents and so on, and herbal allies.
+We will look at the herbal actions of bitters, carminatives, demulcents and so on and herbal allies.

-In unit 2 you will also study the liver – its basic anatomy and function, foods that help and hinder the liver, common liver disorders and herbal medicine allies such as bitters and tonics, and their actions.
+In unit 2 you will also study the liver – its basic anatomy and function, foods that help and hinder the liver, common liver disorders and herbal medicine allies such as bitters and tonics and their actions.

-Within this unit you will learn the basic anatomy and physiology of the respiratory system and the cardiovascular system, including how we breathe and how circulation works, as well as common respiratory conditions (ear, nose and throat disorders, coughs, colds, catarrh, sinusitis, tonsillitis, pneumonia, chest infections, asthma and so on), how to maintain lung health (deep breathing, forest bathing, sea air, house plants and so on), herbal allies for the lungs and sinuses, and common circulatory conditions (poor circulation, varicose veins, high or low blood pressure, anaemia etc) and plant allies for these disorders.
+Within this unit you will learn the basic anatomy and physiology of the respiratory system and the cardiovascular system, including how we breathe and how circulation works, as well as common respiratory conditions (ear, nose and throat disorders, coughs, colds, catarrh, sinusitis, tonsillitis, pneumonia, chest infections, asthma and so on), how to maintain lung health (deep breathing, forest bathing, sea air, house plants and so on), herbal allies for the lungs and sinuses, and common circulatory conditions (poor circulation, varicose veins, high or low blood pressure, anaemia etc.) and plant allies for these disorders.

 Within this unit you will learn about the nervous and endocrine systems and their inter-connection with the immune system.
-For the immune system, we will look at gut health and the microbiome, basic immune system function and how to maintain good health (rest, diet, relaxation, exercise, mindfulness, breathing, nature), common immune disorders (infections, autoimmune conditions, chronic disease, allergies, candida, rashes and so on), and herbal allies.
+For the immune system we will look at gut health and the microbiome, basic immune system function and how to maintain good health (rest, diet, relaxation, exercise, mindfulness, breathing, nature), common immune disorders (infections, autoimmune conditions, chronic disease, allergies, candida, rashes and so on) and herbal allies.